HOME ABOUT US HOBBIES FRIENDS PHOTOS FAVORITE LINKS E-MAIL

 The Bicycle

-Currently use my Cherry red 1983 DeRosa Professional as my primary bike for my comeback to long disance road cycling.
+I currently ride my old classic Cherry red 1983 DeRosa Professional as my primary bike for my comeback to long disance road cycling.
 The DeRosa is 59cm c-c ~ Columbus SL ~ Campagnolo Super Record ~ Cinelli handlebars ~ San Marco Rolls seat ~ Mavic Open Pro road rims ~ weight @ 20.5 lbs.
-I would love sometime to purchase another road bike but the prices have skyrocked so I'll stay with my bike that has carried me to many fine roads along the countrysides of America, Canada and Japan.
+I would love sometime to purchase another road bike but the prices have skyrocked so I'll stay with my bike that has carried me on many fine roads along the countrysides of America, Canada and Japan.

 1983 DeRosa Professional Road Bike